About the Driving Test

 Theory and hazard perception come first

 You can start you driving lessons before you pass the theory & hazard perception test.
-However, you must have passed it before the DSA will let you apply for your practical test.
+However, you must have passed it before the DVSA will let you apply for your practical test.

 If you're not with ClickDrive, make sure your Instructor isn't wasting your valuable lesson time by parking-up and going through "Theory Test Training".
 This is a common way of padding-out lessons and is totally unnecessary.

 For £9.99 (or less) you can buy the #1 selling set of CD Roms called “Driving Test Success (Theory Edition)”, published by a company called Focus.
-These CDs exactly replicate the actual Theory Test.
-They contain the identical question bank (1,000 questions and answers) that the DSA use.
+These CDs replicate the actual Theory Test.
+They contain a full question bank (1,000 questions and answers).
 It also contains similar clips for the Hazard Perception part of the Theory Test, so that you can practice.
 In our experience it is extremely difficult to pass the Hazard Perception part if you’ve never practiced with the CDs.
 However, if you’ve used the CDs and put the work in, pass-rates are close to 100%.
 There are other CDs available from other manufacturers, some of which are better than others.
 We have no axe to grind, but we’ve found the CDs above to be the best.

 Getting a theory test booked

 You will need a valid provisional driving licence to take your theory test.
-Once you've got that, you can book your theory and hazard perception tests online, or by phone on 0870 0101 372.
+Once you've got that, you can book your theory and hazard perception tests online at Gov.co.uk and follow the links or by phone on 0870 0101 372.
 To apply by post call 0870 0101 372 or download a theory test application.

 How the theory test works